 Hauz Khas Village is Delhi’s most gentrified urban village.
 It’s a pedestrian friendly, trendy neighbourhood of winding lanes with shops, art galleries, boutiques, restaurants and clubs.
 Delhi has many urban villages which were given special status when Delhi was designated as the nation’s capital in 1911.
 These villages were exempt from urban and corporate building laws, resulting in unfettered construction, crumbling buildings and roaming pigs.

-There’s a beautiful fort at the end of the main road (Hauz Khas Fort) but admission is INR 300.
-To see it for free, go next door to Deer Park and take the walking path that goes around the reservoir.
+If you don’t mind paying the INR 300 admission, you can explore Hauz Khas Fort, the beautiful complex at the end of the road.
+If you want to see it for free, go next door to Deer Park and take the walking path that goes around the reservoir for excellent views.

 46. Deer Park